monhi/Lottery/README.md

    Draw.js
    Home.js

-5. Run React locally by calling "npm start" in terminal.
+5. Run React locally by calling `npm start` in terminal.
 6. You are supposed to open the client in a web browser that is connected to Metamask.
 7. You are supposed to set Metamask in a way that it connects to (localhost 8545) Then import first and some other accounts from  local hardhat by importing private keys into Metamask.